aaron-em/long-s-mode.el/README.md

 6. Long s is uſed initially and medially except in caſes deſcribed above (e.g. ſong, uſe, preſs, ſubſtitute).

 Theſe rules are derived from \"The Rules for Long S\", by Andrew Weſt, which may be appreciated in full [on his blog] [WEſT].
-All credit for deriving thoſe uſage rules accrues to Mr. Weſt; the blame for whatever lexicographical damage has been done by my ſimplification of Mr. Weſt's rules is entirely mine.
+All credit for deriving thoſe uſage rules accrues to Mr. Weſt; the blame for whatever damage has been done by my ſimplification of Mr. Weſt's rules is entirely mine.

 ſ-mode works by means of the 'post-self-insert-hook', new in Emacs 24; if you're (ſtill) uſing Emacs 23, you can probably replace